As we will see, the road to understanding modules is through understanding the connections between modules, i.e., the maps between modules.

 The zero morphism

 The zero module is the zero object in the category of left -modules, which means that for every left -module there is a unique module morphism (defined by sending to ) as well as a unique module morphism (defined by sending every to ).
 As a consequence, for every pair of -modules and , there is unique module morphism that factors through the zero module, namely the composition .
-This morphism is called the zero map from to .
-At the level of elements, it corresponds exactly to the trivial map that sends every to .
+This morphism is called the zero morphism from to .
+At the level of elements, it corresponds exactly to the "trivial" (or "constant") map that sends every to .
 Why go through all of these contortions just to define the zero map?
 An ongoing theme in category theory is that everything should be framed in terms of arrows, since in an abstract category the objects might not be sets, i.e., not have elements.
+This is one way to do that for this particular concept.

 Be specific: use categories!

 The safest way to avoid any of these issues is to work within an explicit category, i.e., within or .
-Then whenever we have a ring , rather than saying "when is viewed as a an -module over itself" we can instead use the functor that takes each ring and sends it to the left -module .
+That way there is no confusion as to which algebraic properties our morphisms must preserve.

 Recommendation